PCTEST-HAC/area-scan-analyzer/README.md

 ![dual analysis GUI](docs/hacanalysis2.PNG)

 ## Running the Tests
 The project comes with automated tests to aid the continued development of the project.
 All test related files can be found in the `test` directory.
 To run the tests, simply run `test/test_hactolerance.py` from PyCharm or run `pytest test_hactolerance.py` in the command line.
+To test a specific test using PyCharm, click inside the test of choice and press `Ctrl + Shift + F10`.
+To do this from the command line, run `pytest test_hactolerance.py::<testing_function>`.
 It is recommended that the project be tested often during development, as they help ensure that new changes made to the project do not break the current features of the program.

 ### Integration Tests